 My favorite way to use it is to just sit on the edge of the tub.
 You’ll want to soak them in some hot water first to get some moisture into the skin.
 Then just dig in and start rubbing it into your feet.

 The oil can now penetrate more easily and lock in some of the moisture.
 I like the coconut oil because it is also antibacterial, but the olive and avocado oils are really good for your skin too.The grit helps to gently exfoliate dead skin, which will make your feet feel softer.
 The finer the grit (granulated white sugar) the more gentle it will be.
 Use the coarse stuff to really get the job done.

 You will be surprised at how much better your feet will feel just after one time!
 Do it regularly and you will really notice a difference.

 Word of caution!

-Whether you do this in the shower or tub or whatever, be sure you have some traction in your tub!
-It gets pretty slippery when with all the oil on your feet and in the tub!
+Whether you do this in the shower or tub, be sure you have some traction in your tub!
+Things get pretty slippery with all the oil on your feet!